rednafi/rubric/README.md

 ├── mypy.ini                 # Config file for mypy type checker
 ├── pyproject.toml           # Toml file to hold a few common config vars ├── README.md                # A readme boilerplate
-├── requirements-dev.txt     # File to specify the dev requirements
-├── requirements.in          # File to specify the top level app requirements └── requirements.txt         # File to specify the pinned app requirements
+├── requirements-dev.in      # File to specify the top level dev requirements ├── requirements-dev.txt     # File to specify the dev requirements ├── requirements.in          # File to specify the top level app requirements └── requirements.txt         # File to specify the pinned app requirements